johnlockejrr/doc-ufcn/README.md

 ```

 The labels should be generated directly at the network input size (*img_size*) to avoid resizing (that can cause mergings of regions).
-In addition, the evaluation is run over json files containing the polygons coordinates that should be in the `labels_json` folders.
+In addition, the evaluation is run over json files containing the original polygons coordinates that should be in the `labels_json` folders.

 ### Preparing the configuration files